-A banking partner is required to sell your shares to other investors and financial institutions.
+You’ll need a banking advisor to sell your shares to other investors and financial institutions.
 They charge a percentage of the IPO’s value as a fee.

-This will involve rounds of due diligence and the filing of legal papers by your corporate solicitor.
+Your corporate solicitor will need to help you with the due diligence process and file the necessary papers.
 The process is necessary to prevent fraud and to protect money invested by individuals against exaggerated claims by the business intending to IPO.

-At the moment a business floats, people can start trading its shares.
-This is a nail-biting period for everyone concerned because no one is completely sure what will happen to share price on day one.
+Once a business floats, people can start trading its shares.
+This is a nail-biting period for everyone concerned because no one is completely sure what will happen to the share price on day one.
 In 2019, Saudi state oil company Aramco’s share price lifted 10% on its first day; but the year before, music platform Spotify lost 10.2% during the same timeframe.